 Notification of review outcome: 15 November 2024

-Courses will run either as ‘in-person’ or as ‘virtual’ events.
-Prospective instructors should be ready to deliver Courses either ‘in-person’ to an audience of up to 40 people in classroom seating, or 'on-line' (with no preset limit of participants).
+Courses will run either as ‘on-site’ or as ‘on-line’ events.
+Prospective instructors should be ready to deliver Courses either ‘on-site’ to an audience of up to 40 people in a classroom seating, or 'on-line' (with no preset limit of participants).

 Prospective instructors are required to submit through the CMS their proposal that should include:

-• For ‘in-person’ Courses, any additional equipment required on top of the provided equipment (a projection screen and a projector or a large monitor, a sound system with a microphone, a camera, and a laptop PC connected to internet)
+- For ‘on-site’ Courses, any additional equipment required on top of the provided equipment (a projection screen and a projector or a large monitor, a sound system with a microphone, a camera, and a laptop PC connected to internet)

-• For ‘in-person’ Courses, any material or office supplies required
+- For ‘on-site’ Courses, any material or office supplies required

-• For either ‘in-person’ or ‘virtual’ Courses: any specific requirements for participants (e.g. access to a particular software, use of laptop or tablet, previous knowledge)
+- For either ‘on-site’ or ‘on-line’ Courses: any specific requirements for participants (e.g. access to a particular software, use of laptop or tablet, previous knowledge)

 PARTICIPATION

-Participation in the Courses is complimentary for registered Conference participants:
+Participation in the Courses is complimentary for registered Conference participants and no advance enrollment is required.

-• ‘Virtual’ participants can attend any ‘virtual’ Course.
+All registered Conference participants can attend any ‘on-line’ Course.

 All Courses will be recorded.
-The recordings along with the Courses' handouts (in PDF format) will be available to all Conference participants, for one month after the Conference.
-Course material should not contain sensitive, private, or proprietary information that should not be disclosed.
+The recordings will be available to all registered Conference participants, for one month after the Conference.